Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 - How are they similar?
 How do they differ?
 - When would you use one over the other?
 2. What are the defaults (*weak*, *strong*, *unowned*) for the following constructs?
 What is your guess as to why Apple chose those defaults for each construct?
-- arrays?
+- Arrays?
 - @IBOutlets?
 - Closures?
 3. In a fresh (leaky) version of the LeakyStarship app, use the Memory Graph Tool to examine the two `ContiguousArrayStorage` objects:
 - Research why these objects are causing memory leaks
-- Resolve those memory leaks
+- Resolve those leaks
 4. Use the **Instruments -> Leaks** tool to identify memory leaks:
 - Execute this [Instruments tutorial by Ray Wenderlich](https://www.raywenderlich.com/397-instruments-tutorial-with-swift-getting-started)
-- Apply what you have learned in the above tutorial to the original (leaky) version of LeakyStarship
+- Apply what you have learned in the above tutorial to the original (leaky) version of LeakyStarship to find and fix its leaky CrewMember objects
 5. Research how the `isKnownUniquelyReferenced(_:)` function can be used to guard against creating retain cycles
 - Using a fresh version of the LeakyStarship app, implement the `isKnownUniquelyReferenced(_:)` function to find memory leaks